-Our name celebrates New Zealand’s greatest scientist and 2011’s New Zealander of the Year.
+Our name celebrates one of New Zealand’s greatest scientists and 2011’s New Zealander of the Year.

 Sir Paul Callaghan (1947–2012) was a world-leading, award-winning Kiwi physicist specialising in nanotechnology and magnetic resonance.

 A highly-respected and inspirational leader and teacher, Sir Paul championed science and business as being crucial to New Zealand’s economic growth.

 His wish was for New Zealanders to get more value and return from their ingenuity by combining science, innovation and commercialisation.

 Sir Paul’s vision for New Zealand was as a hub of smart, export-focused entrepreneurs, where a high quality lifestyle is achieved through excellence in education and R&D.

 Dancing with atoms